irenkamalova/irenkamalova.github.io/_posts/2021-01-11-Cassandra-for-time-series-data.md

 CQL language & Open Source

 And the last thing is the comfort of using Cassandra.
 It comes to you with CQL language - the language very similar to SQL language.
 If you’re good at SQL then you already know how to interact with Cassandra by queries.
 And both Cassandra and Spark are open source solutions, so you can pick it up for your enterprise project and give it to your client without requiring them to pay for the license!

 Sounds good, doesn’t it?

 ### Conclusion

 I hope you’ll find your way to use this favorite database.
-Be aware of the pitfalls that I described here.
-Thank you for reading my note and don’t spare claps!
+Be aware of the pitfalls that I described [here](https://iren-kamalova.medium.com/prevent-yourself-from-the-pitfalls-of-using-cassandra-cbf03c84f22c).
+If you would like to see quick example to work with Cassandra, you can look at [this one](https://github.com/irenkamalova/spring-boot-cassandra).Thank you for reading my note and don’t spare claps!